What support is in place for rough sleepers in hot weather

 While many of us are soaking up the sun in gardens, parks, beaches and beer gardens, for people who are sleeping rough, this heat can be dangerous — even life-threatening.

-With no shade, no water, no suncream, and nowhere to wash or cool down, the simple act of surviving becomes even harder.
+With no shade, no water, no suncream, and nowhere to wash or cool down, prolonged exposure to extreme temperatures takes a brutal toll.

-At Julian House, our Day Centres become a lifeline — offering not just food and water, but a place to rest, to rehydrate, to be seen and supported.
-This time of year, demand for our services surges, as more people come in search of relief and safety.
+Our Day Centres become a lifeline — offering not just food and water, but a place to rest, to rehydrate, to be seen and supported.

 How you can act when you see someone who is sleeping rough: